 The expectation of the first mediation meeting

-The sessions which you would expect during the mediation process
+How many sessions would you expect during the mediation process?

 Is everything which is discussed confidential?